Jude Jacob Kayton July 30, 2020

 In March, I went to Miami for spring break.
 I like to visit different yoga studios.
 I went to a super dope studio with 70 people in a heated Vinyasa class.
 I always introduce myself and sit at the front, and of course, I was the only the black person in the class.
 The girl next to me actually scooted over so she wouldn’t have to touch me.

 I have to buy the expensive yoga mats and clothes to be taken seriously.
 I have to wear sporty outfits to be able to work with athletes.
 Everything I post is over sexualized.
+Basically, I have to work 10 times harder to be taken seriously as a black female yogi and it’s draining.

 In order to change things, education is critical.
 Not everyone has money to donate to causes right now, but you can use your voice.
 So, use your platforms and speak up.
 Show up to black yogi classes, educate other people.
 You can’t be scared to use your voice.